 Coach Bombay was central to every thing that went on in the Ducks' universe, and his we got to see his coaching methods grow as he did as a person, from an alcoholic, arrogant lawyer who hated children, into a father figure for millions.
-Here are 13 coaching lessons that we learned from a true hero in Gordon Bombay.
+And with the entire Mighty Ducks trilogy available on Disney+ now, here are 13 coaching lessons that we learned from a true hero in Gordon Bombay.

 Improve your goalkeeper by tying him to the goal and barraging him with shots.

 Goalkeeper troubles?
 Nothing a bit of physical abuse by committee can't fix.
 Grab some rope, tie him up, and let the kids go nuts.
 It's not bullying, it's coaching.

 Cheating never, EVER, works.

 Like all good coaches, Gordon Bombay tries everything before he dismisses it.
 This includes cheating.
 Having given the dishonest way a go, he realises that it won't work, and apologises to the kids like a real man.
 Lesson learned.

 Something Jack Charlton already taught every Irish soccer fan.
 You should explore every loophole to ensure you have the best players available.
 In Coach Bombay's case, he used the Minneapolis district zonal re-routing to secure star player Adam Banks from the Hawks, and the Ducks reached a new height.